lilucse/lilucse/README.md

-- 👋 Hi, I’m Lu Li at tsinghua SIGS
-- 👀 I’m interested in machine learning and reinforcement learning
+Hi, I’m Lu Li at Tsinghua SIGS.
+I’m interested in machine learning and reinforcement learning.

 <!---